 It is not permitted to keep strollers in the stairwell.
 If a fire should start in your house, baby carriages can obstruct the escape route or stand in the way of emergency services.
 Therefore strollers in stairwells pose a fire hazard.
 In some buildings, there are storage rooms where you can store your baby carriage.
 Otherwise you have to store them inside your apartment.

 Subletting is not permitted if not pre-approved by your landlord.
 If subletting is approved by the landlord, it is still the first tenant who is responsible for the apartment.
 This applies both financially (responsibility for the payment of rent) and the potential damage and disruption.

 Termination of lease

-Termination of the lease should be done in writing, and at least three months before the desired moving out date.
+Termination of the lease should be done in writing, and usually at least three calendar months before the desired moving out date.
 Example, if you want to move October 1 must give notice by June 30.

 After having given notice of the termination of your lease, you are required by law to show your apartment to new prospective tenants.
 If you are unable to show the apartment during the notice period, somebody else must fill this responsibility.
 You can ask for help from the maintenance manager, a family member or friend who you trust.

 Upon termination of the lease, there will be an inspection of the apartment.
 The new tenants are welcome to attend this inspection.
 The inspector will go through the apartment to check for damage and excessive wear.
 The cost of excessive wear will be fixed at the expense of the tenant.
 If the inspection of done on the day of moving out, the inspector will also check the final cleaning of the apartment (see check list for final cleaning).

 The apartment must be left at the latest the day after the date the lease expires.
 If it is a Saturday, Sunday or public holiday, it will be the first working day thereafter.